-Files is a central repository of all files, irrespective of their associations to one another.
-Files allows you to search through all of the Files that have been loaded into your Gatekeeper interface, so that you can easily locate things.
+Files is a central repository of all files, irrespective of their associations.
+Files allow you to search through all of the Files that have been loaded into your Gatekeeper interface so that you can easily locate them.

 Start by selecting the Files option from your left navigation menu.

 Searching the files

 Possibly the easiest way to find a file is by name.
 If you remember what the file was called, or at least one word of the file name, you can enter the search term and hit Enter/Return on your keyboard.

 In this case, I'll type in "NDA" and I'm left with four files.

 You can also search the name of the person who uploaded the file if you know that information but don't know what they called the file.

 Another way to find your files would be to filter by when it will expire.
 Perhaps you want to see all files that will expire soon, or that have already expired.
 You can do so by using the time filters.

 - 30 Days: items that will expire within the next 30 days